Commute to Work: How to Make It Worth It for Your Employees

 This flexibility allows them to avoid peak travel times or run personal errands as needed.
 They can time their commute to avoid heavy traffic, which will cut down travel time and reduce the commute to some extent.

 For example: Let’s say someone lives 20 minutes from the office but spends about 15-20 minutes getting stuck in traffic one way.
-Their daily commute ranges between 60-80 minutes.
-But if they have the flexibility to start later (or earlier) in the day, they could skip the heavy traffic and get to work in 25-30 minutes.
+Their daily commute ranges between 60–80 minutes.
+But if they have the flexibility to start later (or earlier) in the day, they could skip the heavy traffic and get to work in 25–30 minutes.
+That's almost 30 minutes saved per day on commuting time.

 Improved Transport Solutions

-If employees are paying for their own gas or travel fares, it adds to their financial burden.
+If employees are paying for their own gas and travel fares, it adds to their financial burden.
 So even a 20-minute commute can seem less worthwhile than a 40-minute commute where an employer handles the costs.

 The aforementioned Robin survey found that 32% of hybrid workers cited high gas prices as a reason for resisting the office.
 Meanwhile, 20% cited expensive parking.
+Yet, 39% of workers would be more likely to come in if the company covered commuting costs.
+Offering subsidized transport is a straightforward way to reduce one of the biggest barriers to showing up.
+Companies can offer:

 • Gas subsidies